facelessuser/Rummage/docs/src/markdown/usage.md

 Rummage allows the exporting of the results to either CSV or HTML.
 Simply select **File-->Export** and pick either **CSV** or **HTML**.
 The HTML output will be styled similar to the GUI interface with the results in tables with sortable columns.

-!!! info "Large Result Sets":
+!!! info "Large Result Sets"
     Really, really large sets of results will probably be best suited for CSV as a browser may have a hard time loading the entire data set at once.

 ## Preferences